 36. Fishing gear deployed on the seabed can have negative effects on sensitive benthic communities.
-The potential impacts of fishing gear on the benthic communities in Division 58.5.2 are limited by the small size and number of commercial trawl grounds and the protection of large representative areas of sensitive benthic habitats from direct effects of fishing within the Heard Island and McDonald Islands Marine Reserve where fishing is prohibited, an IUCN Category 1a reserve (SC-CAMLR-XXI/BG/18).
-The marine reserve covers a total area of 71 200 km2, which in March 2014 was extended by 6 200 km2.
+The potential impacts of fishing gear on the benthic communities in Division 58.5.2 are limited by the small size and number of commercial trawl grounds and the protection of large representative areas of sensitive benthic habitats from direct effects of fishing within the Heard Island and McDonald Islands Marine Reserve, an IUCN Category 1a reserve where fishing is prohibited (SC-CAMLR-XXI/BG/18).
+The marine reserve covers a total area of 71 000 km.

-37. By-catch of benthos has been monitored by observers since the early stages of the development of the fishery and the rate of by-catch of benthos is generally lower in areas that have subsequently become the main fishing grounds as opposed to locations sampled in the RSTS.
+37. By-catch of benthos has been monitored by observers since the early stages of the development of the fishery and the rate of benthos by-catch is generally lower in areas that have subsequently become the main fishing grounds as opposed to locations sampled in the RSTS.